BuqiLiao/editorjs-plugins/README.md

 # Editor.js Plugins

 This repository contains plugins for [Editor.js](https://editorjs.io/), a modular, extendable content editing library.
-Currently, it includes the `ImageTool` and `AttachesTool` plugins, which are designed to enhance the user experience when working with images and attachments.
+Currently, it includes the `ImageTool`, `AttachesTool`, and `MathTool` plugins, which are designed to enhance the user experience when working with images, attachments, and mathematical formulas.

 ---